top of page

 About Me

-I'm a postdoctoral Fellow in the Dartmouth Society of Fellows and completed my PhD in Philosophy at the University of Pennsylvania in May 2023.
-My current focus is empirically guided philosophy of perception, though I'm interested in a wide variety of issues having to do with how humans and other animals perceive, think about, and interact with their environments.
-I like to think about color and pain, about the connections between intellectual traditions, and about how we should approach metaphysical and epistemological questions relating to cognition and perception.
-I'm Finnish and lived in India and Hong Kong before moving to the US.
-As a grad student I was actively involved in Minorities and Philosophy (MAP) and I'm committed to keep working to make my discipline--and academia as a whole--more welcoming and inclusive.
+I'm a Postdoctoral Fellow in the Dartmouth Society of Fellows and completed my PhD in Philosophy at the University of Pennsylvania in May 2023.
+My current research focuses on empirically guided philosophy of perception, but my interests span a wide range of topics related to how humans and other animals perceive, think about, and interact with their environments.
+I like to think about color and pain, about the connections between intellectual traditions, about pain reports and credibility deficits, and about how we should approach metaphysical and epistemological questions relating to cognition and perception.
+I'm Finnish and lived in India and Hong Kong before relocating to the US, where I’ve been a green card holder since 2024.
+As a grad student, I was actively involved in Minorities and Philosophy (MAP) and remain committed to promoting inclusivity in academia.

 Research

-I specialize in philosophy of psychology and cognitive science, with an emphasis on perception.
+My area of expertise is in the philosophy of psychology and cognitive science, with a focus on perception.
 I investigate the "goals" of perceptual systems and use those investigations to inform my epistemology and metaphysics.
 I argue that the function of color vision is to help organisms manifest perceptual competences, and that color experiences are correct when they result from competence-enhancing processing (see here and here).
-In a similar vein, I argue that the function of pain is to enhance the manifestation of behavioral competences, and that our pain experiences are right when they are useful (see here).
+In a similar vein, I argue that the function of pain is to enhance the manifestation of behavioral competences, and that our pain experiences are correct when they are useful (see here).
 On a more general level, I reject the widely held view that perception is in the business of representing the objective world "as it is" (see here and here).
+More recently, I have branched out to social epistemology, medical ethics, and conceptual engineering (see here and here).

 A closeup picture of a large spiderweb, with green foliage behind.